martinberlin/udpx/README.md

 #define PIXELPIN 19

-This line will enable RGBW mode sending 4 bytes per pixel.
-Comment to use a RGB stripe in /lib/src/pixels/src/pixels.h
+Uncommenting this line will enable RGBW mode sending 4 bytes per pixel.
+It should be commented if you use RGB:

     #define RGBW

+using RGB:

+    //#define RGBW

 **Note:** Using a RGB / RGBW enforces you to update that line but also the [Neopixel class features](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) depending on the addressable leds you use (/lib/src/pixels/src/pixels.cpp)